spreadsheetsonlineproject/hubner-lms/docs/database_schemas/tables.md

 ## Jobs
 This table stores the available actions that the users can perform during the production process.
 These jobs are small parts of the processes in production.
+An entry in this table is the main definition of the job.

 > Table name: jobs